mvousden/psap/doc/source/implementation.rst

    initialiser.

  - ``problem.edgeHs`` elements, where the first two elements denote the indices of the hardware nodes connect, and the final element denotes the weight.
+Since the hardware graph is undirected, each edge should be defined exactly once (do not define reverse edges).

  - ``problem.nodeAs`` with shared pointers to application nodes, with appropriate definitions for the ``neighbours`` and ``name`` fields.
 The